Trades Management – Heating, Ventilation & Air Conditioning (HVAC) Associate of Applied Science

-Receive an in-depth education which will prepare you to seek work in the HVAC industry in a streamlined, hands-on classroom environment.
-By attending classes during the day or evening, you can earn your associate degree in Trades Management – HVAC in as little as 70 weeks if you’re enrolled full-time.
+Earn your Associate Degree in HVAC!
+You’ll receive an in-depth education which will prepare you to seek work in the HVAC industry in a streamlined, hands-on classroom environment.
+By attending classes during the day or evening, you can earn your AAS Degree in Trades Management – HVAC in as little as 70 weeks* if you’re enrolled full-time.

-Our HVAC associate degree program will give you the knowledge you need to look for a position as a technician in the HVAC industry.
+Our Trades Management – HVAC AAS Degree program will give you the knowledge you need to look for a position as a technician in the HVAC industry.
 Our well-rounded curriculum will also prepare you to seek employment in other crucial roles as well such as manager, supervisor, or business advisor.
-HVAC service providers aren’t the only companies hiring people who have an HVAC education.
-Opportunities exist in production and distribution as well.

 - Create and analyze financial statements

 - Apply HVAC concepts regarding electricity, refrigeration, and more